waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 2. Use warp B1F(26,10) -> 1F(18,12).
 (1F(18,12) is 1F's warp #4).
 3. On 1F (ID 59), navigate from (18,12) to the warp at 1F(6,6).
 (1F(6,6) is 1F's warp #3).
 4. Use warp 1F(6,6) -> B1F(6,6).
 (B1F(6,6) is B1F's warp #1).
 Arrived in new B1F segment.
 (Completed)
 5. On this new B1F segment, explore to find the warp at B1F(22,18) (which is B1F warp #5 leading to B2F entry 2) or another path to Route 4 East.
+(Completed - Arrived at Mt.
+Moon B2F (22,18) via this warp)
+6. On Mt.
+Moon B2F, explore to find the exit to Route 4 East, or a warp leading to a segment that contains such an exit.
+Prioritize reachable unseen tiles.

 # Trainer Battle Intel
 ## Route 3